BartRoels/FomeZ.github.io/_posts/2020-04-22-azure-sentinel-learning-path.md

 ### Module 3: Cloud architecture and multi-worksapce/tenant support

 An Azure Sentinel instance is called a workspace.
 Multiple workspaces are often necessary and can act together as a single Azure Sentinel system.
-The first half of the Webinar above discusses Azure Sentinel&#39;s workspace architecture.
+The first half of the Webinar above discusses Azure Sentinel's workspace architecture.

-###

 - Webinar (includes Module 4): [Video](https://youtu.be/_mm3GNwPBHU){:target="_blank"}